Causes can be shown by prepositions as well as by conjunctions and connectors. The prepositions vary slightly in meaning and use

 (d) Malaria SPREADS because of poverty.
 (ADVERB USE)

 Here, the two adjective uses reflect the two main positions of adjectives in English (see 109.
 Placing an Adjective after its Noun).
-In (b), the because of phrase is right next to the noun that it describes, absence (from work).
+In (b), the because of phrase is immediately after the noun that it helps to describe, absence (from work).
 In (c), there is also a preceding noun, success, being described, but it is separated from because of by a link verb (was).
-In (d), because of is adverbial because it explains a verb, spreads.
-It is also adverbial in (a), where it explains an adjective (vulnerable).
+In (d), because of introduces an adverb phrase explaining a verb, spreads.
+The use is also adverbial in (a), where an adjective (vulnerable) is explained.

 In older grammar books, one of the differences between the causal prepositions listed above involves the adjectival and adverbial uses.
 Due to is said in these books to be usable only in the adjective ways, while owing to is held to be solely adverbial.
 Hence, these books would rule out the use of due to in (a) and (d), and the use of owing to in (b) and (c).
 However, many mother-tongue speakers of English seem unaware of this difference today, so that due to in particular is increasingly heard in both uses.